sahilrajput03/sahilrajput03/README.md

 - TamronHallShow (Journalist): [@TamronHallShow](https://www.youtube.com/@TamronHallShow/videos)
 - Get length of any youtube playlist: [Click here](https://ytplaylist-length.netlify.app/)
 - ❤️ Text To Spech (TTS):
-	- Use Chrome Mobile's feature of "Listen to this page".
+	- Use Chrome Mobile's feature of **"Listen to this page"**.
 Its awesome because it offers highlight of text while reading and changing speed of reading as well.
 	- Use OpenAI Playground or OpenAI's API
 	- Learn Coqui: [Click here](https://docs.google.com/document/d/1vLChB48hYVlwu6bhwT7aIJB2yF9mankkKmN56P3XWTo/edit?tab=t.0)
 	- Download from ChatGPT's prompt directly via chrome extension: [AudioTTS - Simple Text to Speech Downloader](https://chromewebstore.google.com/detail/audiotts-simple-text-to-s/lhbdjaomnaobfljmhkmcfhhnihaaangh) *(Note to Sahil: I have kept this extension disabled to avoid unnecessary downloads from any website anytime, so feel free to enable it again temporarily)*